-A: Our white rhinos, George and Gracie, would be the largest, followed by our giraffes.
+A: Our white rhino, George, would be the largest, followed by our giraffes.

 Q: How have you been keeping some of the animals who may not have access to large areas of water, such as a pool, cool during hot summer days?